Please use this link to cite this page - https://www.crsbi.ac.uk/view-item?i=3486.

 The church has a W tower, an aisled nave with opposing N and S porches, a High Victorian chancel arch, and large square chancel with neo-Norman organ recess on N side.
 One Norman window survives, above the N arcade.

-A church is mentioned in the Domesday Book.
+A church was mentioned in the Domesday Survey.
 Henry I granted the manor to the Archbishop of Canterbury in 1106.
-The church was restored in 1866 (T G Jackson).
+The church was restored in 1866 by T. G. Jackson.

 T. G. Jackson, 'Some Account of Slindon Church' Sussex Archaeological Collections, 19, 1867, 126-33.